-The massive counterparts of twisted photons -- vortex electrons \cite{Bliokh0, Bliokh} -- were first generated in 2010-2011 with the $300$ keV beams of the transmission electron microscopes \cite{Uchida, Verbeeck, McMorran2}.
-They have also attracted much attention outside the microscopy community because of their potential applications in atomic and high-energy physics \cite{Bliokh0, Bliokh, Ll, Ivanov11, I-S, PRA12, Ivanov_PRA_2012, Ivanov12, Surzh, Serbo15, Kaminer2016, Ivanov2016, Ivanov16, JHEP, Sherwin1, Sherwin2, PRA18, Ivanov20201, Ivanov20202, Ivanov20203, Madan, IvanovMu, Surzhykov21} and, in particular, in hadronic and spin studies, and even in accelerator physics \cite{Floettmann, NJP} where the classical analogues of the vortex electrons -- the so-called \textit{angular-momentum-dominated beams} -- have been known and utilized since the beginning of 2000s (see \cite{Burov2002, Kim2003, Sun2004} and references therein).
+The massive counterparts of twisted photons -- the vortex electrons \cite{Bliokh0, Bliokh} -- have been generated with the moderately relativistic beams of transmission electron microscopes \cite{Uchida, Verbeeck, McMorran2, Bliokh} and with a non-relativistic beam of a scanning microscope \cite{SEM}.
+Their OAM can be as high as $1000\hbar$ \cite{l1000, l10002} resulting in a larger magnetic moment compared to that of a plane-wave electron and they can be useful for probing magnetic properties of materials, chirality in crystals, etc. \cite{chir, Bliokh}.
+These electron packets have also attracted attention outside the microscopy community because of the potential applications in atomic and high-energy physics \cite{Bliokh0, Bliokh, Ll, Ivanov11, I-S, PRA12, Ivanov_PRA_2012, Ivanov12, Surzh, Serbo15, Kaminer2016, Ivanov2016, Ivanov16, JHEP, Sherwin1, Sherwin2, PRA18, Ivanov20201, Ivanov20202, Ivanov20203, Madan, IvanovMu, Surzhykov21, Peshkov, Silenko23} and, in particular, in hadronic and spin studies -- see the recent review \cite{IvanovRev}.
+They can even come in handy in accelerator physics \cite{Floettmann, NJP} where their classical counterparts -- \textit{the angular-momentum-dominated beams} -- have been utilized since the beginning of 2000s with the beam vorticity being analogous to the intrinsic OAM of a particle (see \cite{Burov2002, Kim2003, Sun2004, Gr2021} and references therein).

-There are also ongoing discussions of possible experiments with other vortex particles, including elementary fermions heavier than electron, hadrons, ions and atoms, cold neutrons, nuclei, and even spin waves (magnons) \cite{Ivanov_PRA_2012, Ivanov12, JHEP, PRA18, Ivanov20201, Ivanov20202, Ivanov20203, PRC, Madan, IvanovMu, Floettmann, NJP, Ivanov-atoms, Magnon}.
+There are ongoing discussions of the possible experiments with vortex muons, hadrons, ions and atoms, cold neutrons, nuclei, spin waves (magnons), etc. \cite{Ivanov_PRA_2012, Ivanov12, JHEP, PRA18, Ivanov20201, Ivanov20202, Ivanov20203, PRC, Madan, IvanovMu, Floettmann, NJP, Ivanov-atoms, Magnon, Peshkov}.
 Very recently, in 2021, the non-relativistic twisted atoms and molecules have been generated \cite{Atoms}.
-Clearly, a large class of quantum and classical waves can potentially carry phase vortices, which follows already from the similarities between the classical wave equations and the quantum ones.
-However, the available diffraction techniques to generate such particles \cite{Uchida, Verbeeck, McMorran2, Beche, neu} require the beams with high transverse coherence, typical for electron microscopes, and, therefore, they are hardly applicable for relativistic beams of particle accelerators.
-This circumstance severely limits the development of the matter waves physics.
+Although a large class of quantum and classical waves can carry phase vortices, the available diffraction techniques to generate them \cite{Uchida, Verbeeck, McMorran2, Beche, neu} require beams with the large transverse coherence and they are hardly applicable for relativistic beams of accelerators.
+This circumstance severely limits the development of physics of structured waves to higher energies.